Starmer: Labour has ‘confidence to fight the SNP as well as the Tories’

 Sir Keir Starmer has vowed to defeat Nicola Sturgeon’s party as he heralded the Labour Party as one with the “confidence to fight the SNP as well as the Tories”.

-The Labour leader also referred to former SNP MP Margaret Ferrier, telling an audience in Blantyre, South Lanarkshire, that his party had chased the “lawbreakers” out of Downing Street and would seek to remove her from the House of Commons.
+The Labour leader also referred to former SNP MP Margaret Ferrier, telling an audience in Blantyre, South Lanarkshire, that his party had chased the “rule breakers” out of Downing Street and would seek to remove her from the House of Commons.

 Ms Ferrier sits as an independent MP after being suspended from the SNP since it emerged she breached coronavirus rules when she took a train from London to Scotland despite testing positive for the virus.